renaudmontesMSFT/PromoCopilot/PromoGPT.md

 **Feedback**
 Please submit your feedback to renaudm@microsoft.com

-### Prompts for the Project Ideas conversation, this iwhat you can capture for Option 2 above
+### Prompts for the Project Ideas conversation, this is what you can capture for Option 2 above

 Act as a career coach, you will suggest innovative Project Ideas.
 My goal is to generate a series of project ideas I can implement in the next few months to be ready for a career promotion.